Medical Care

 5.4 Dental Care

 Most dentistry is provided by private practitioners in the UK (who can offer a range of clinical and cosmetic treatments).
 However, some dental clinics also offer NHS treatments.
 These are treatments that are considered “clinically necessary” for good oral health and are significantly cheaper than private treatment, but please note they are not free.
-If you are eligible for full NHS treatment, you should register with the College Doctor first, otherwise you may have to pay at the cost of a private treatment.

 There are currently a limited number of practices open to new patients within Oxford.
 For further information on how to find an NHS Dentist in Oxfordshire see here.